sarapohland/parce-nav/README.md

 rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```

-It is recommended that you create a folder called `bags` in the main directory (`parce`), where bagfiles will be collected.
+It is recommended that you create a folder called `bags` in the main directory (`parce-nav`), where bagfiles will be collected.
 To collect bags of data while controlling the vehicle, run the following from within the bags folder of a third terminal:
 ```
 rosbag record /mast_camera/image_raw
 ```